 NADCL offers a number of suggestions on Rule 41.
 First, it urges the Committee to use two benchmarks in amending Rule 41: tradition and jurisprudence of issuing warrants and Title III of the Omnibus Crime Control Act of 1968.
 Second, it notes that there is a lack of parallelism in Rule 41(b)(3) and (b)(4) from (b)(1) and (b)(2); it notes that use of the words "may issue" in (b)(4) are ambiguous.
 Third, NADCL also suggests that the rule contain some reference to the fact that a warrant may be issued by district judges as well as magistrate judges.
-Fourth, it offers suggested language that would require that the probable cause focus on the specific need for installing the tracking device and that the government first show that there is a genuine need for using a tracking device.
+Fourth, it offers suggested language that would require that the probable cause focus on the specific need for installing the tracking device.
 Fifth, regarding Rule 41(e), NADCL again urges the Committee to follow Title III.
 And finally, with regard to Rule 41(f)(2), it states that the current language is openended and vague; it suggests new wording that it believes would require the magistrate judge to specify a particular period of time.